hellgheast/plox/README.md

 # plox
-Python implementation of Lox language
+Python implementation of Lox language (in python 3.12 now)

+# Work done
+* Up to chapter 5

-## Additions
+## TODO Additions
 Add the support of true integers (32 and 64 bits)
 Add the support of bitwise operations,modulo,shift
 Add the support of ternary operator